A Meeting of Makers: My Friend Jem Klein

 Jem Klein with his son Oak crafting shakuhachi for Monty Levenson, 2007

-Eventually, me and my family packed up in March of 2013 and headed to the Black Mountains of Western North Carolina.
-Eventually, we bought a little log cabin an hour’s drive northeast of Asheville.
-We now live near the beautiful South Toe River in a community rich in artists.
-[Update: Jem and his wife Meredith now primarily focus on running their business Reverence Botanicals.]
+Eventually, in March 2013, Jem and his family embarked on a new chapter, heading to the scenic Black Mountains of Western North Carolina.
+They found their home in a charming log cabin, an hour’s drive northeast of Asheville, now nestled near the beautiful South Toe River, within a vibrant community rich with fellow artists.
+(Today, Jem and his wife Meredith primarily focus their creative energies on their successful business, Reverence Botanicals.)

 Jem and Meredith on their homestead, the center of operations for Reverence Botanicals.